wkwan/flo/README.md

 ```

 ## Examples

+You can watch these examples running on the Steam Deck in [this video](https://www.youtube.com/watch?v=y1m30oOksmI).

 | Example | Command | Description | FPS Benchmark on Steam Deck LCD (averaged over 10s) |
 |---------|---------|-------------| --------------------------------- |